Every CVE sounds urgent. Your team can't chase all of them. That's where the real problem starts.

 A CVE without context creates noise.

-The right question is: where does that exposure exist in your fleet?
+The question that matters is: where does that exposure exist in your fleet?

 To answer it, you need software inventory per endpoint: name, version, publisher, and device.
 Without that, the vulnerability stays theoretical.
-With inventory, it becomes operational:
+With inventory, it becomes concrete work:

 • Which machines have the affected software?